Arpita is a founding partner of BDBF and is now a Consultant Lawyer.

-Described in Chambers & Partners 2015 as “one of the best negotiators around because she routinely gets settlements that are worth more than the cases”, the Legal 500 mirrored this by describing Arpita as an “excellent negotiator“.
-She is ranked as a leading lawyer in Chambers & Legal 500 2017 and Chambers and Partners 2018 editions.
+Described in Chambers & Partners as “one of the best negotiators around because she routinely gets settlements that are worth more than the cases”, the Legal 500 mirrored this by describing Arpita as an “excellent negotiator“.

 She was recognised as a “Hot 100” lawyer by “The Lawyer” magazine for her whistleblowing cases, who said that “Word-of-mouth has made her the go-to lawyer for consultant surgeons dismissed after unveiling cases of mismanagement affecting patient care“.
 Opponents have described her as the ”person they would least want to be against”.

 Arpita is a seasoned employment litigator.
-Her practice involves intelligently but fearlessly tackling the largest institutions and ‘the establishment’ by providing strong leverage for her clients whilst supporting them with care and consideration throughout the process.
+Her practice involves intelligently but fearlessly tackling the largest institutions by providing strong leverage for her clients whilst supporting them with empathy and skill throughout the litigation process.

 Career highlights include:

-• Acting for several managing directors from banks and CEOs, hedge fund, law firm and private equity LLP members in successful severance negotiations involving complex issues and remuneration packages.
+Being a dealmaker in severance negotiations for managing directors and C-Suite executives, hedge fund, law firm and private equity LLP members in financial, insurance, professional service firms and the public sector.

-• Acting for NHS Consultant Mr Weerasinghe, in his successful career-loss dismissal, discrimination and whistleblowing claim against an NHS Trust, reported by BBC News and The Sunday Times leading to a 7 figure award.
+Successfully representing NHS Consultant Mr Weerasinghe, in his career-loss dismissal, discrimination and whistleblowing claim against an NHS Trust, reported by BBC News and The Sunday Times leading to a 7-figure award.

-• Advising several specialist NHS Consultants from leading hospitals on whistleblowing claims, defending disciplinary allegations, raising grievances, bullying, harassment and contractual claims.
+Advising specialist NHS Consultants from leading hospitals on whistleblowing claims, defending disciplinary allegations, raising grievances, bullying, harassment and contractual claims.

-Arpita is a regular speaker at conferences and training events on employment law and diversity and inclusion, and a commentator on high profile whistleblowing and employment issues on the BBC, City AM, FT Ignites, The Times and in other publications.
+Arpita is a regular speaker at conferences and training events on employment law, entrepreneurship, diversity and inclusion, and a commentator on high profile whistleblowing and employment issues on the BBC, City AM, FT Ignites, The Times and in other publications.

-She launched ‘Sacked in the City‘ in October 2013 – a website aimed at informing and improving the working lives of senior executives in the City, and is currently its editor.
-Take a look – www.sackedinthecity.co.uk
+She launched BDBF’s sister-site ‘Sacked in the City‘ in October 2013 – a website aimed at informing and improving the working lives of senior executives in the City.

-She is a member of he Employment Lawyer’s Association’s Legislative and Policy Committee and Brexit Sub-committees, the Industrial Law Society, Womens’ Executive Network, and is a Freeman of the City of London through her membership of the Guild of Entrepreneurs.
+Arpita is a member of the Employment Lawyers Association Legislative & Policy Committee and is a member of the Brexit sub-committee, the Industrial Law Society, and is a Freeman of the City of London through her membership of the Company of Entrepreneurs.

-Arpita was an adviser on the Equality Committee to the trustees of national Citizens Advice, founder of ARA Trust – a charity that seeks to combat racism and bridge differences, and a founder and Executive Committee member of Hackney Unites, a social justice organisation.
+She was an independent adviser on the Equality Committee to the trustees of national Citizens Advice and is founder and Trustee of Anti-Racist Alliance Trust – a charity that challenges and combats racism.